132nd-etcher/docs/Command Document/index.md

 ```
 Scope.
 These Multiplayer Instructions gives information to external organizations with regards to
 132nd Virtual Wing events.
 NOTE: These Multiplayer Instructions will not replace each
-participating squadron own SOP’s but will make sure that all participating pilots have a common
+participating squadron own SOP's but will make sure that all participating pilots have a common
 understanding on how to operate during 132nd Virtual Wing hosted events
 ```
 ```